The Future of Forced Migrants in ASEAN

 ASEAN today consists of 10 member states including countries who were initially refugee-producing countries such as Cambodia, Lao PDR, Myanmar and Viet Nam.
 To further strengthen their collective integration efforts, ASEAN Leaders from the 10 member states came together in Singapore 2007 to sign and witness the creation of ASEAN Charter, and hence become a legally binding document for the regional grouping.

 No doubt, the establishment of ASEAN Charter is a manifestation of their renewed political commitment to boost its community-building process.
 It also paved the way for the expanded roles and mandates of the ASEAN Foreign Ministers and proliferation of ASEAN Bodies related to human rights, amongst others, the ASEAN Intergovernmental Commission on Human Rights (AICHR) and ASEAN Commission on the Promotion and Protection of the Rights of Women and Children (ACWC).

 These human rights regional institutions are expected to promote and protect the rights of ASEAN citizens pursuant to the ASEAN Human Rights Declaration (AHRD), ASEAN Charter as well as the Universal Declaration of Human Rights (UDHR).
-Unlike the European Human Rights Charter, nevertheless, no specific mentioning on the term “refugee”, “asylum-seeker” or “forced migrant” is referred to in any of these key ASEAN documents including the ASEAN Charter and AHRD.
+Unlike the Charter of Fundamental Rights of the European Union, nevertheless, no specific mentioning on the term “refugee”, “asylum-seeker” or “forced migrant” is referred to in any of these key ASEAN documents including the ASEAN Charter and AHRD.

 The non-existence of such references in the ASEAN documents is due to the lack of ratification among its member states where only Cambodia (1992) and the Philippines (1981) ratified the 1951 Refugee Convention and its 1967 Protocol.
 The rest of the member states are not ready, and have not shown any indication to ratify the convention despite having positive commitment in the past.